-Common forms of treatment for a torn rotator cuff include physical therapy, anti-inflammatory medications, injections of cortisone, and surgery.
-In most cases, surgery is not required to treat a torn rotator cuff and provide relief from the pain you’re experiencing.
+Common forms of treatment for a torn rotator cuff include physical therapy, anti-inflammatory medications, injections of cortisone, and torn rotator cuff surgery.
+In most cases, shoulder surgery is not required to treat a torn rotator cuff and provide relief from the pain you’re experiencing.

 AICA Orthopedics offers a variety of non-surgical treatment options for most common types of torn rotator cuff injuries.
 Chiropractic is often an ideal starting place for many, as chiropractic care helps to realign the parts of the body that has shifted over the years or from arm movements caused by day-to-day activities, sports, and injuries.

-In rarer cases, surgery may be required if the symptoms from your torn rotator cuff have not improved in 6 to 12 months and you are experiencing significant weakness in your shoulder (or loss of function).
-Some acute injuries that cause a torn rotator cuff may also make surgery a candidate.
-An orthopedic specialist at AICA Orthopedics will discuss recommend surgical options based on your situation.
+In rarer cases, torn rotator cuff surgery may be required if the symptoms from your torn shoulder have not improved in 6 to 12 months and you are experiencing significant weakness in your shoulder (or loss of function).
+Some acute injuries that cause a tear may also make torn rotator cuff surgery a candidate.
+An orthopedic surgeon at AICA Orthopedics will discuss recommend surgical options based on your situation.
 The benefits, recovery time, and other risks will be provided for you to make the most informed decision.

 During surgery, our surgical specialists repair the torn rotator cuff by re-attaching the tendon to the head of the upper arm bone (known as the humerus) where it originated.
 If the tear is not severe, such as a partial tear requiring surgery, debridement may be done to trim or smooth the tear.